Community Beit Midrash of Rhode Island

 Incredible educators teach our pre/teens on Wednesday evenings at the Jewish Alliance of Rhode Island.

-NEW THIS YEAR: our Wed evening modules will include dinner.
+Our Wednesday evening modules will include dinner.

 In previous years, our children have had the pleasure of learning with Rabbi Dolinger, Rabbi Fel, Rabbinate Avital, Rabbi Bolton, Michelle Raskin, Rabba Amalia, Briana Cahana, Shosh Jacob, Batya Forman, and Dr. Yitz Schleifer.